manuelarte/wasm-game-of-life/README.md

 > wasm-pack build

+(To be done only once):

+> npm init wasm-app www
+> cd www & npm install

-To run it locally, go to the www folder
+To run it locally, go to the `www` folder

 > npm run start